Meals will be offered at no cost to students for the 24/25 school year

 Please take a moment to complete this form and return it to your student’s school.
 Your participation is essential in order for us to provide OSPI with the information they need and ensure White Pass School District will continue to receive critical state funding for these educational programs.

 Thank you in advance for your cooperation in this important matter.
-If you have any questions, please contact Nancy Nebeker or Dawn Quintana at 360-497-3791.
+If you have any questions, please contact Dawn Quintana at 360-497-5817.

 Sincerely,